ImComfortable/Dust-InventoryAgent/README.md

 # Features to think:

-- Execute commands with cmd or powershell, i already made a prototype of this, but it's very unsafe and "amateur" to implementention
+- Install and Uninstall programs with commands or options in agent site
 - Send warnings to us, about hardware and peripherals changes, for example keyboard swap or hdd changes
+- Audit system

 To do: